NZAVS joined forces with the Humane Society International (HSI) and HUHA for the Be Cruelty-Free NZ campaign.

 In New Zealand, the first stage of this campaign was to get a ban on the testing of cosmetics on animals in NZ.
-As many of you are probably well aware, this ban has already passed and this part of the campaign has been a success!

 - Using animals to measure the safety of products meant for human use or consumption is not reliable.
-It is bad science and there are better, more revelent human-based methods that will better predict the human response.
+It is bad science and there are better, more relevant human-based methods that will better predict the human response.

 - Testing cosmetics on animals is cruel, inhumane and we want to end this needless suffering.

-Helped draft legislation
+We helped draft legislation

-Mojo put forward the first amendment on her own, this was asking for cosmetics testing on animals to be removed from the Act.
+Mojo put forward the first amendment on her own, this asked for cosmetics testing on animals to be removed from the Act.
 The National Party came back saying that her proposal was not feasible so we worked with her to make sure that her second SOP fitted in well with the Animal Welfare Act and also the Medicines Act.

 Although the Green Party were the political party working hard on this change, the National party put their own SOP forward to remove cosmetics testing on animals which was the version that they accepted- a bit sneaky to say the least!

-Lobbied political parties
+We lobbied political parties

-We provided all political parties with information on the proposed ban and sent them all letters from a coalition of organisations from around the world, who wanted to advise NZ to accept the ban.
+We provided all political parties with information on the proposed ban and sent them all letters from a coalition of organisations from around the world, who wanted to encourage NZ to accept the ban.

-We also met with Nicky Wagner (Christchurch Central National MP) in person to enforce the idea that this would be the first time in the world that a proposal for banning cosmetics testing on animals would be voted on and not passed, if National did not accept the SOP.
+We also met with Nicky Wagner (Christchurch Central National MP) in-person to enforce the idea that this would be the first time in the world that a proposal for banning cosmetics testing on animals would be voted on and not passed if National did not accept the SOP.

 We helped encourage the public to send an online letter to all political party leaders.
 This was an automated email that we had set up on our website.
-In total over 90,000 people signed this letter.
+In total, over 90,000 people signed this letter.
 We presented this to parliament with Mojo Mathers, SAFE and HUHA (see photos of this below).

-Promoted cruelty free brands
+Promoted cruelty-free brands